ravasconcelos/go_matrix_rest/README.md

 # Go lang project example for manipulate a Matrix using REST API

 In main.go you will find a basic web server written in GoLang.
-It accepts a single request _/echo_.

-The webservice has the ability to perform the following operations
+The webservice has the ability to perform the following operations:

 Given an uploaded csv file
 ```